 Acknowledgements Foreword Preface Biographies Part One Introduction: Thinking About Attachment 1.
 A Conversation with Dr Eunice Lumsden: Social Work, Adoption and the Early Years 2.
 A Conversation with Jamel Carly: Child Development, Early Years and Youth Work 3.
 A Conversation with Andi Brierley: Criminal Exploitation, Intergenerational Trauma and Being In Care 4.
 A Conversation with To The Moon and Back Fostering Agency: Daring To Care, Relational Approaches to Fostering and Professional Love Part Two Introduction: Thinking About Adversity 5.
 A Conversation with Rachel Tomlinson from Barrowford Primary School: Teaching, Behaviour and Relationships 6.
 A Conversation with TIGERS: Apprenticeships, Nurseries and Leadership 7.
 A Conversation with New Marston Primary School: Diversity, Improving Behaviour and Realising the Vision 8.
 A Conversation with Fiona Holiday: Play Therapy, Artful Expression and Creating Safety Part Three Introduction: Thinking About Trauma 9.
 A Conversation with Cath Knibbs: Online Harm, Online Living and the Impact for Children and Young People 10.
 A Conversation with Sophie Gilbert: Social Work, Training and Preventing Burnout 11.
 A Conversation with Sass Boucher: Working with Trauma, Staff Retention and Staff Wellbeing 12.
 A Conversation with Benjamin Perks: UNICEF, Intergenerational Transmission of ACEs and Creating Trauma Informed Schools and Communities Conclusion 13.
 Bonus Conversation with Pooky Knightsmith Glossary

 Lisa Cherry is a leading international trainer and consultant, specialising in assisting professionals working with vulnerable children and families to understand trauma, recovery and resilience.
-Lisa brings nearly three decades of working in Educational and Social Care settings and a 30-year journey of recovery in overcoming her own experiences of trauma.
+Lisa brings nearly three decades of working in educational and social care settings and a 30-year journey of recovery in overcoming her own experiences of trauma.

-This beautifully written, accessible, jargon-free, and thoughtful book is a wonderful contribution to the world of the power of relationships and connections.
+This beautifully written, accessible, jargon-free and thoughtful book is a wonderful contribution to the world of the power of relationships and connections.
 It combines poetry, with a range of conversations which have been transcribed with people from lots of different sectors and from a range of contexts.
-Each interview is filled with so much richness and food for thought; as well as bringing people's journeys and stories alive.
+Each interview is filled with so much richness and food for thought, as well as bringing people's journeys and stories alive.
 Lisa then concludes each section with reflective questions which can be the springboard for so much further learning and interweaving of the theme.
 A joy to read and one to not be missed!

 Dr Karen Treisman, Clinical Psychologist

 At a time when many of us feel the physical and emotional distance caused by a pandemic, this book is a reminder that some of the most important connections come through open and reflective conversations.
-Lisa facilitates stories of attachment, adversity, and trauma with humility and openness.
+Lisa facilitates stories of attachment, adversity and trauma with humility and openness.
 The contributors illustrate the power of embracing vulnerability for growth and learning.
 Together, they show us that above everything, it is often the capacity to love and to nurture that can make the biggest difference to those we support.
-The call to action is to keep talking, feeling, and learning.
+The call to action is to keep talking, feeling and learning.

-Kerry Payne, Early Childhood SEND Specialist
+Kerry Payne, Early Childhood Special Educational Needs and Disability Specialist

 This book is a must-have for anyone seeking to understand the importance of conversations when working with children and young people.
-The voices captured in this book are diverse yet what they all have in common is the focus the transformative impact that conversations can have on lives and outcomes for children and young people.
+The voices captured in this book are diverse yet what they all have in common is the focus on the transformative impact that conversations can have on lives and outcomes for children and young people.
 Although the author introduces theoretical perspectives in an accessible way in her desire to reach a diverse audience, the ‘academic’ nuances are not lost as she provides reflective questions, and identifies relevant additional reading.

 The key message in this book is that ‘conversations matter’ and with that in mind the author and contributors have used their conversations to explain the value of conversations in relationship focussed work.